Nature recovery for local authorities

 • Local delivery – projects and plans that put nature recovery at the heart of service delivery.
 This includes investing in tree planting, working with farm clusters and landscape partnerships, delivering pollinator projects to schools and parish councils.

 • Funding – successfully securing funding for the delivery of nature recovery projects.
-Also, supporting the development of funding models that will generate repayable investment from a range of ecosystem services channeling more private investment into nature.
+Also, supporting the development of funding models that will generate repayable investment from a range of ecosystem services channelling more private investment into nature.

 What more can be done by local authorities?